 About Moffat Dunlap Real Estate Limited

-Moffat Dunlap has been licensed in the Real Estate Industry for over forty-five years and since 1972, has owned and operated his own independent firm, specializing in the purchase and sale of country properties in the greater Toronto area as well as exceptional Georgian Bay properties.
+Mr. Moffat Dunlap founded the firm in 1972, specializing in the purchase and sale of country properties in the greater Toronto area as well as exceptional Georgian Bay properties.

-In addition to the firm's countryside property transactions, special projects Moffat has worked on include the purchase of land and subsequent rezoning for Canada's Wonderland for the owner, Taft Broadcasting of Cincinnati, Ohio in the 1970's; the sale of Eaton Hall to become Seneca College's King Campus; the land assembly and rezoning for the King Ranch Health Spa, designed and built to be a world class facility; the land assembly and rezoning of the Devil's Pulpit Golf Course in Caledon; assembling lands for the World Headquarters of Magna International in Aurora; and serving on the "Windsor" Advisory Committee, Galen Weston's exciting Polo, Golf and Tennis development at Vero Beach, Florida; the management and sale of Glenville Farms, a 700 acre agricultural show place in King; and the sale of "Green Meadows", the famed Leslie Street estate of the late J.A.
+In addition to the firm's countryside property transactions, special projects managed by the firm include the purchase of land and subsequent rezoning for Canada's Wonderland for the owner, Taft Broadcasting of Cincinnati, Ohio; the sale of Eaton Hall to become Seneca College's King Campus; the land assembly and rezoning for the King Ranch Health Spa, designed and built to be a world class facility; the land assembly and rezoning of the Devil's Pulpit Golf Course in Caledon; assembling lands for the World Headquarters of Magna International in Aurora; and serving on the "Windsor" Advisory Committee, Galen Weston's exciting Polo, Golf and Tennis development at Vero Beach, Florida; the management and sale of Glenville Farms, a 700 acre agricultural show place in King; and the sale of "Green Meadows", the famed Leslie Street estate of the late J.A.
 (Bud) McDouglad, one of Canada's captains of industry.
 Moffat acted as the Koffler family's advisor and agent when their property, Joker's Hill (890 acres), was gifted to the University of Toronto - the largest single gift the University has ever received.
 In addition, Moffat also acted as adviser to the Mulock family on their magnificent donation of lands to create the Cawthra Mulock Nature Reserve in King Township.
 Moffat and his family also donated the lands for a vast park in York Region which saw a pristine hardwood forest preserved in perpetuity.

-Moffat Dunlap is pleased to introduce his sales associates: Peter Boyd (with the firm 30 years); John Dunlap (with the firm 17 years), holding an MBA from Northwestern University in Chicago; Murray Snider (with the firm 21 years), former Planning Director of King Township; Nik Bonellos has been involved in residential & commercial realty for over 20 years; Elizabeth Campbell an active realtor and avid horse show competitor on the Ontario "A" circuit.
-Courtney Murgatroyd is a third generation Georgian Bay cottager and held senior sales & marketing managment positions in the beverage industry before joining the real estate industry; Sean Wynn who has over 30 experience in Financial Services and real estate; plus Mark Campbell who has significant experience in rural real estate and joined the firm in 2020.
+John Dunlap is pleased to introduce his associates: Nik Bonellos who has been involved in residential & commercial realty for over 20 years; Elizabeth Campbell an active realtor and avid horse show competitor on the Ontario "A" circuit; Courtney Murgatroyd a third generation Georgian Bay cottager with senior sales & marketing managment positions in the beverage industry before joining the real estate industry; Sean Wynn who has over 30 experience in Financial Services and real estate; plus Mark Campbell who has significant experience in rural real estate and joined the firm in 2020.